-By samzenpus from Slashdot's to-show-them-or-not-to-show-them department
+By samzenpus from Slashdot's go-ahead-and-ask department

 < article continued at Slashdot